 Protect Data Privacy: Keep FERPA regulations in mind when using AI tools.
 Remind students that information collected by AI tools might be used by other organizations in ways that are not in the students’ best interest and not to include personally identifiable information or sensitive topics or data in AI prompts.

 Provide Additional Resources: If you permit AI use, offer resources on how to integrate AI responsibly.
 This may include workshops, library resources, and academic integrity guidance.

-Model Ethical AI Use: If you use AI for assistance in your work, be transparent about where and how you have used it to set an example for the students.
+Model Ethical AI Use: If you use AI for assistance in your work, be transparent about where and how you have used it, to set an example for the students.

 Syllabus Examples– Allowed